 What a biography author thinks about Ben Franklin, Albert Einstein and Steve Jobs.

 Mistake #3 – Not Posting Often Enough

 Have you ever just sat in front of your computer monitor and watched a Twitter feed scroll by?
 You should try it sometime.
-Tweets come flying onto the screen literally at the speed of light.
+Grams come flying onto the screen literally at the speed of light.